-Timothy P. Horne holds 45.6% of the total beneficial interest in the 1997 Voting Trust (the "Beneficial Interest") individually, 17.2% of the Beneficial Interest as trustee of a revocable trust, 17.6% of the Beneficial Interest as trustee of a trust revocable with the consent of the trustee, 18.8% of the Beneficial Interest as co-trustee of a revocable trust and 0.4% of the Beneficial Interest as trustee of two irrevocable trusts (representing an aggregate of 100% of the Beneficial Interest).
-George B. Horne holds 18.8% of the Beneficial Interest as co-trustee of a revocable trust.

-- (6) Shares held in a revocable trust for which Timothy P. Horne serves as a sole trustee, and are subject to the 1997 Voting Trust.
-See footnote 5. - (7) The information is based on an amended Schedule 13D filed with the Securities and Exchange Commission on March 22, 2001 on behalf of Mario J. Gabelli and Marc J. Gabelli and various entities which either one directly or indirectly controls or for with either one acts as chief investment officer including, but not limited to, Gabelli Funds LLC, GAMCO Investors, Inc. and Gabelli Securities, Inc. (the "Gabelli Entities").
+- Timothy P. Horne holds 41.7% of the total beneficial interest in the 1997 Voting Trust (the "Beneficial Interest") individually, 18.9% of the Beneficial Interest as trustee of a revocable trust, 18.9% of the Beneficial Interest as trustee of a trust revocable with the consent of the trustee, 20.1% of the Beneficial Interest as co-trustee of a revocable trust, 0.3% of the Beneficial Interest as trustee of an irrevocable trust (representing an aggregate of 97.9% of the Beneficial Interest).
+George B. Horne holds 19.1% of the Beneficial Interest as co-trustee of a revocable trust. - (6) Shares held in a revocable trust for which Timothy P. Horne serves as a sole trustee, and are subject to the 1997 Voting Trust.
+See footnote 5. - (7) The information is based on an amended Schedule 13D filed with the Securities and Exchange Commission on March 22, 2001 on behalf of Mario J. Gabelli and Marc J. Gabelli and various entities which either one directly or indirectly controls or for which either one acts as chief investment officer including, but not limited to, Gabelli Funds LLC, GAMCO Investors, Inc. and Gabelli Securities, Inc. (the "Gabelli Entities").
 According to the Schedule 13D, the Gabelli entities engage in various aspects of the securities business, primarily as investment advisor to various institutional and individual clients, including registered investment companies and pension plans, as broker/dealer and as general partner of various private investment partnerships, Certain Gabelli entities may also make investments for their own accounts.
 As of March 22, 2001, Gabelli Funds LLC, GAMCO Investors, Inc., and Gabelli Securities, Inc. held 340,000, 1,484,150 and 2,000 shares, respectively.
 Subject to certain limitations, each of the foregoing has all investment and/or voting power in the shares except that GAMCO Investors does not have the authority to vote 5,000 of the shares.
-According to an earlier Schedule 13D filed on November 15, 2000 the Board of Directors of the Gabelli Value Fund, Inc., (one of the funds managed by the Gabelli Entities) voted to transfer to its proxy voting committee all dispositive and voting power with respect to 200,000 shares of our common stock held by The Gabelli Value Fund, Inc. As a result, the Gabelli Entities disclaim beneficial ownership of these shares, and, therefore, those shares are not included in this table. - (8) The information is based on a Schedule 13G filed with the Securities and Exchange Commission by Perkins, Wolf, McDonnell & Company on February 11, 2000.
-Perkins, Wolf, McDonnell & Company has stated in the Schedule 13G that it is an investment adviser registered under the Investment Advisers Act of 1940 and that is has shared power to vote and/or dispose of all such shares. - (9) The information relating to the number and nature of Wellington Management Company's beneficial ownership is based on a Schedule 13G filed with the Securities and Exchange Commission on February 13, 2001 by Wellington Management Company reporting Wellington Management Company's beneficial ownership as of December 31, 2000.
-According to the Schedule 13G, Wellington Management Company serves as an investment adviser with shared power to vote or direct the vote of 495,200 shares and shared power to dispose or direct the disposition of 853,200 shares. - (10) Consists of 712,300 shares held in revocable trust for which Timothy P. Horne and George B. Horne serve as co-trustees.
-All of such shares are subject to the 1997 Voting Trust.
-See footnote 5. - (11) Includes 360,658 shares of common stock issuable upon the exercise of currently exercisable options. - (12) Includes 88,067 shares of common stock issuable upon the exercise of currently exercisable options.
+According to an earlier Schedule 13D filed on November 15, 2000 the Board of Directors of the Gabelli Value Fund, Inc., (one of the funds managed by the Gabelli Entities) voted to transfer to its proxy voting committee all dispositive and voting power with respect to 200,000 shares of our Common Stock held by The Gabelli Value Fund, Inc. As a result, the Gabelli Entities disclaim beneficial ownership of these shares, and, therefore, those shares are not included in this table.